UP: Man beaten to death for objecting to loud music during Janmashtami celebrations, seven arrested

 The police have imposed prohibitory orders under Section 144 of the CrPC in Deoria district.

-The Uttar Pradesh police on Sunday imposed prohibitory orders in Deoria district after a 25-year-old man was allegedly beaten to death for objecting to loud music being played outside his home during Janmashtami celebrations on Saturday night, PTI reported.
+The Uttar Pradesh Police on Sunday imposed prohibitory orders in Deoria district after a 25-year-old man was beaten to death for allegedly objecting to loud music being played outside his home during Janmashtami celebrations on Saturday night, PTI reported.

-The prohibitory orders were issued under Section 144 of the Code of Criminal Procedure, which bars unlawful assembly of more than four people.
+The prohibitory orders were issued under Section 144 of the Code of Criminal Procedure which bars unlawful assembly of more than four people.
 District Magistrate Amit Kishor said the restrictions would remain in place till September 15.

 A first information report was filed on the charges of murder, rioting, causing hurt, and criminal intimidation against a group led by Pradyuman Madhesia, his son Chhedilal and others.
 A total of seven people, including the Madhesias, were arrested.